Asiff07/Amazon-Clone/Readme.md

-Netflix Clone
+Amazon Clone
-This project is a clone of the Netflix homepage, created using HTML, CSS, and a touch of JavaScript.
-It aims to replicate the look and feel of the original Netflix homepage, providing users with a familiar browsing experience.
+This project is a clone of the Amazon homepage, created using HTML, CSS.
+It aims to replicate the look and feel of the original Amazon homepage, providing users with a familiar browsing experience.

 Introduction
-Welcome to the Netflix Homepage Clone project! 🎬
+Welcome to the Amazon Homepage Clone project! 🎬

-Have you ever wanted to recreate the magic of the Netflix browsing experience right in your browser?
+Have you ever wanted to recreate the magic of the Amazon browsing experience right in your browser?
 Well, you've come to the right place!
 As a fan of Netflix's user interface, I decided to create a clone of their homepage to hone my frontend development skills.
 This project allowed me to practice HTML structure, CSS styling, and a bit of JavaScript for interactivity.

-📸 Preview
-Screenshot 2024-03-22 190243Screenshot 2024-03-22 190331Screenshot 2024-03-22 190351Screenshot 2024-03-22 190427Screenshot 2024-03-22 190447Screenshot 2024-03-22 190503

-👉 Demo
-Check out the live demo of the Netflix Homepage Clone here Demo

 🔥 Contributing
 Contributions to this project are welcome!
 Before contributing, please take a moment to review the following guidelines: